DeepSurvey-Bench: Evaluating Academic Value of Automatically Generated Scientific Surveys: Evaluation Metrics

 \section{Evaluation Metrics}

-To comprehensively evaluate the quality of automatically generated scientific surveys, we not only evaluate their surface quality but also their academic value.
-Specifically, Section \ref{sur} will elaborate on the evaluation metrics for surface quality, while Section \ref{academic} will focus on the evaluation metrics for academic value.
+To comprehensively evaluate generated scientific surveys, we assess their surface-level quality while focusing primarily on their academic value.
+Specifically, \S\ref{sur} elaborates the evaluation metrics for surface-level quality, while \S\ref{academic} introduces the evaluation metrics for academic value.